 6.1.
-Primary pre-specified events of interest
+Primary and secondary pre-specified events of interest (amended 12 November 2019)

-The pre-specified events of interest are maternal and infant outcomes (Table 6) identified from KPSC's EHR system using the pregnancy episode flowsheet, diagnosis codes, and procedure codes for the exposed and unexposed groups.
-While these events are recorded as part of routine care, in general, ACOG recommended guidelines are used by KPSC providers to diagnose and manage these conditions (22-35).
-In addition, we will use a commonly accepted definition to identify congenital anomalies, such as that used by the Metropolitan Atlanta Congenital Defects Program (MACDP) (36, 37).
-Additional birth outcomes will be captured for descriptive purposes, but not considered adverse events: gestational age at birth, birth weight, birth length, head circumference, and Apgar scores.
+The pre-specified events of interest are maternal and infant outcomes identified from KPSC's EHR system using the pregnancy episode flowsheet, diagnosis codes, procedure codes, or death records for the exposed and unexposed groups.
+While these events are recorded as part of routine care, in general, ACOG recommended guidelines are used by KPSC providers to diagnose and manage these conditions (23-31).
+In addition, we will use a commonly accepted definition to identify congenital anomalies, such as that used by the National Birth Defects Prevention Network (33).
+Additional birth outcomes will be captured for descriptive purposes, but not considered adverse events: birth length, head circumference, and Apgar scores.
 To avoid capture of preexisting conditions, diagnostic codes representing each condition should not appear prior to the index date within the pregnancy under study.
-Medical records of the potential pregnancy and postpartum maternal events, and congenital anomalies diagnosed before and after birth will be reviewed by trained research associates to confirm the event and to ascertain that it is incident (i.e., onset is indeed after the index date).
-Medical record review will also be conducted on adverse pregnancy outcomes (i.e., spontaneous abortion, therapeutic abortion, stillbirth), unknown pregnancy outcome, and unknown delivery method.
-All pre-specified events of interest will be collected through the primary completion date.
-Analyses will be done on chart confirmed incident events.
+All pre-specified events of interest will be collected through the completion date.
+Analyses will be done on chart confirmed incident events when applicable.